Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 > #### Note
-> once you are a paid subscriber, you can use the DPOP tokens [Developer Studio Connection Plan](https://appmarket.fiservapps.com/fintech) in order to access the Banking Hub API endpoints over the internet.
+> Once you are a paid subscriber, you can use the DPOP tokens [Developer Studio Connection Plan](https://appmarket.fiservapps.com/fintech) to access the Banking Hub API endpoints over the internet.
 >
 >
 ## JWT & DPoP Integrations